smokyjazzjam/smokyjazzjam/jam_tunes.md

-# Partial List of Tunes To Be Played At Jam Session With Keys in Concert Pitch
+# Starter List of Tunes To Be Played At Scheduled Jam Session
+- Keys listed are in Concert Pitch

 ## October 2, 2025:
 - Autumn Leaves (G major/E minor)